 The CCPA is designed to shield consumers from the most aggressive forms of data mining operations.
 Even if your business does not fall under the descriptions listed below, all businesses should be aware of this law’s implications.

 Do any of these descriptions fit your business?

 • Sales of consumer data account for 50% (or more) of annual revenue.
 If the sale of personal consumer data accounts for 50-percent or more of your business’ annual revenue, then the CCPA applies to your business — regardless of total revenue.

-• Your business has total revenues over $25 million.
-If your business has annual revenue of $25 million or greater, then your business practices will fall under the scope of CCPA rules — even if the sale, receipt, or purchasing of personal information is only a small percentage of your business’ total revenues or business activities.
+• Your business has total revenues of over $25 million.
+If your business has an annual revenue of $25 million or greater, then your business practices will fall under the scope of CCPA rules — even if the sale, receipt, or purchasing of personal information is only a small percentage of your business’ total revenues or business activities.

 • Your organization sells, rents, receives, or purchases consumer information on 50,000 (or more) individuals.
 If you buy, sell, or receive the personal consumer details of more than 50,000 or more individuals, devices, or households within a given calendar year (365 days), then the CCPA applies to you.